DIAGNijmegen/website-content/content/pages/vacancies/trauma-ai-liver.md

 ## Solution

 A deep learning-based model should be developed for the automatic segmentation of anatomy and pathology on abdominal CT images.
-Furthermore, the model should be able to classify the type of injury and its features, and predict the probability of rebleeding within the first couple of days following surgery.
+Furthermore, the model should be able to classify the type of injury and its features, and predict the probability of rebleeding within the first couple of days following trauma.

 ## Data